Our Film and Television Production (including foundation year) BA (Hons) degree is a four-year course with a built-in foundation year.

 Later in the course you’ll focus on longer projects and work on film recording, editing and sound, exploring techniques and methods that will help you achieve your creative vision.
 Your work-in-progress projects will be presented to students and staff regularly to prepare you for the final show at the end of the year.
 These presentations are an opportunity to ensure your work is progressing the way you intend it to.

-The foundation year gives you the chance to explore what your specific practice might be, with the option of specialising after this initial year.
-This year will be shared with students from other foundation year courses, so you'll get to learn about different disciplines within the School of Computing and Digital Media.
+The foundation year will give you the chance to explore what your specific practice might be, with the option of specialising after this initial year.
+This year will be share with students from other foundation year courses, so you'll get to learn about different disciplines within the School of Computing and Digital Media.

 By the end of the course you’ll have created a substantial portfolio.
 You’ll also get to display your work at a public screening.